saurabhpatel7/Stepin_Ticket-Reservation-System/1_Requirements/README.md

 ### Benefits

-Hotel Management System enables the customers for online booking of rooms and makes it easy for the manager to keep logs.Few benefits are below-
+Restaurant Management System enables the customers for online booking of rooms and makes it easy for the manager to keep logs.Few benefits are below-

 ### Advance booking/Pre-booking made easy